Gatekeeper (macOS): Execution

 Since Mac OS X Snow Leopard, the system keeps two blacklists to identify known malware or insecure software.
 The blacklists are updated periodically.
-If the application is blacklisted, then File Quarantine will refuse to open it and recommend to the user to move it to trash.
+If the application is blacklisted, then File Quarantine will refuse to open it and recommend that the user drag it to Trash.

 Gatekeeper will refuse to open the application if the code-signing requirements are not met.
 Apple can revoke the developer's certificate with which the application was signed and prevent further distribution.

 Once an application has passed File Quarantine or Gatekeeper, it will be allowed to run normally and will not be verified again.